tock/tock/doc/Syscalls.md

 Tock assumes that a RISC-V platform that supports context switching has two privilege modes: machine mode and user mode.

 The RISC-V architecture provides very lean support for context switching, providing significant flexibility in software on how to support context switches.
-The hardware guarantees the following will happen during a context
-switch: when switching from kernel mode to user mode by calling the `mret` instruction, the PC is set to the value in the `mepc` CSR, and the privilege mode is set to the value in the `MPP` bits of the `mstatus` CSR.
+The hardware guarantees the following will happen during a context switch: when switching from kernel mode to user mode by calling the `mret` instruction, the PC is set to the value in the `mepc` CSR, and the privilege mode is set to the value in the `MPP` bits of the `mstatus` CSR.
 When switching from user mode to kernel mode using the `ecall` instruction, the PC of the `ecall` instruction is saved to the `mepc` CSR, the correct bits are set in the `mcause` CSR, and the privilege mode is restored to machine mode.
 The kernel can store 32 bits of state in the `mscratch` CSR.

 Tock handles context switching using the following process.
 When switching to userland, all register contents are saved to the kernel's stack.
-Additionally, a pointer to a per-process struct of stored process state and the PC of where in the kernel to resume executing after the app switches back to kernel mode are stored to the kernel's stack.
-Then, the PC of the app to start executing is put into the `mepc` CSR, the kernel stack pointer is saved in `mscratch`, and the previous contents of the app's registers from the per-process stored state struct are copied back into the registers.
+Additionally, a pointer to a per-process struct of stored process state and the PC of where in the kernel to resume executing after the process switches back to kernel mode are stored to the kernel's stack.
+Then, the PC of the process to start executing is put into the `mepc` CSR, the kernel stack pointer is saved in `mscratch`, and the previous contents of the app's registers from the per-process stored state struct are copied back into the registers.
 Then `mret` is called to switch to user mode and begin executing the app.

-When the app calls a syscall, it uses the `ecall` instruction.
+An application calls a system call with the `ecall` instruction.
 This causes the trap handler to execute.
 The trap handler checks `mscratch`, and if the value is nonzero then it contains the stack pointer of the kernel and this trap must have happened while the system was executing an application.
-Then, the kernel stack pointer from `mscratch` is used to find the pointer to the stored state struct, and all app registers are saved.
-The trap handler also saves the app PC from the `mepc` CSR and the `mcause` CSR.
+Then, the kernel stack pointer from `mscratch` is used to find the pointer to the stored state struct, and all process registers are saved.
+The trap handler also saves the process PC from the `mepc` CSR and the `mcause` CSR.
 It then loads the kernel address of where to resume the context switching code to `mepc` and calls `mret` to exit the trap handler.
 Back in the context switching code, the kernel restores its registers from its stack.
-Then, using the contents of `mcause` the kernel decides why the application stopped executing, and if it was a syscall which syscall the app called.
+Then, using the contents of `mcause` the kernel decides why the application stopped executing, and if it was a system call which one it is.
 Returning the context switch reason ends the context switching process.

-All values for the syscall functions are passed in registers `a0-a4`.
+All values for the system call functions are passed in registers `a0-a4`.
 No values are stored to the application stack.
-The return value for syscalls is set in a0.
-In most syscalls the kernel will not clobber any userspace registers except for this return value register (`a0`).
-However, the `yield()` syscall results in a callback getting run in the app.
+The return value for system call is set in a0.
+In most system calls the kernel will not clobber any userspace registers except for this return value register (`a0`).
+However, the `yield()` system call results in a upcall executing in the process.
 This can clobber all caller saved registers, as well as the return address (`ra`) register.

 ## How System Calls Connect to Drivers